slo-w/tronlink-android-core/README.md

 ### What Is Uploaded

-Records are merged locally per `(uid, actionType, tokenAddress, day)` before upload, and raw amounts are replaced with a 9-bucket logarithmic histogram (`A1`..`A9`).
-And the payloads are sent encrypted.
+Records are merged locally per `(uid, actionType, tokenAddress, day)` before upload, and raw amounts are replaced with a 9-bucket logarithmic histogram (`A1..A9`).

+Never collected, never transmitted:

+ • Wallet addresses , Public keys, Mnemonic phrases, Private keys.

+ • Transaction hashes , Contract call parameters.

+ • IP, device fingerprint,  any identifier derived from the host browser.

 ## Requirements